-Three courses selected from offerings within

-the University (Selected students may elect
+Three courses selected from offerings within the University (Selected students may elect

 externship.)

+Total Credits 88.0

-NOTE: In lieu of the electives, selected students with an overall minimum 2.75 GPA and a minimum 2.75 GPA in the major may serve a one-term externship in an approved criminal justice facility for 13.5 credits.
+NOTE: In lieu of the electives, selected students with an overall minimum 2.75 GPA and a minimum 2.75 GPA in the major may serve a one-term externship in an approved criminal justice facility for 13.5 credits or students may complete the 13.5-credit concentration in National Security listed on Page 87.